-GAUD is one of very few water districts in the U.S. that still charge for individual catch basins.
+GAUD is one of very few utility districts in the United States that charge for individual catch basins.
 Most other utility districts charge a single stormwater fee based on ERUs (sometimes called Equivalent Service Units or ESUs).
 Ratepayers are billed based on how much impervious area is on their parcel regardless of the total area of the parcel.
 One ERU is equivalent to the runoff impact of a typical single-family residential home’s footprint.
 In Augusta, one ERU is 2,700 square feet.

 GAUD is researching options to determine a simpler and more equitable way to calculate stormwater costs based strictly on ERUs, eliminating all charges per catch basin.
 This will involve a recalculation of ERU rates and the number of ERUs charged per parcel in order to keep the total revenue-neutral.

-We will keep our customers informed through communications such as statement stuffers, newsletters and emails (click here to sign up for email alerts and updates).
-In addition, we will hold input and workshop sessions in the fall.
-In the meantime, please call Brian Tarbuck at (207) 622-3701 to discuss any questions or thoughts you may have.
+We will keep our customers informed through communications such as statement stuffers, newsletters and emails.
+In the meantime, please call or email Brian Tarbuck at (207) 622-3701 to discuss any questions or thoughts you may have.